Religious festival stampede in Israel kills 44, hurts dozens - WTMJ

 In a race against time, funerals were to be held before sundown Friday, the start of the Jewish Sabbath when burials do not take place.

-In all, 44 people were killed, according to the ZAKA ambulance service.
-The death toll was on par with the number of people killed in a 2010 forest fire, which is believed to be the deadliest civilian tragedy in the country’s history.
+The death toll at Mount Meron was on par with the number of people killed in a 2010 forest fire, which is believed to be the deadliest civilian tragedy in the country’s history.

-Zaki Heller, spokesman for the Magen David Adom rescue service, said 150 people had been hospitalized, with six in critical condition.
+Zaki Heller, spokesman for the Magen David Adom rescue service, said 150 people had been hurt in the stampede, with six hospitalized in critical condition.

 Heller told Israel Army Radio that “no one had ever dreamed” something like this could happen.
 “In one moment, we went from a happy event to an immense tragedy,” he said.

-The Justice Ministry said Friday morning that the police’s internal investigations department was launching a probe into possible criminal misconduct by officers.
+The Justice Ministry said the police’s internal investigations department was launching a probe into possible criminal misconduct by officers.

 The deadly stampede was also bound to have political reverberations at a time of great uncertainty following an inconclusive March election, the fourth in two years.
 Netanyahu has so far been unsuccessful in forming a governing coalition, and his time for doing so runs out early next week.
 His political rivals, including former allies bent on ending his 12-year rule, will then get a chance to try to cobble together an alliance from a patchwork of left-wing, centrist and hawkish parties.